FAQs

 Clearpox Ultra Clear vs Deep Pour — what’s the difference?

-Clearpox Ultra Clear (standard): 2:1 mix by volume, faster set in thin films, commonly used for seal coats, flood coats and topcoats.
+Clearpox Ultra Clear (standard): 2:1 mix, medium viscosity, quicker set in thin films — seal coats, flood coats, topcoats, small casts.

-Clearpox Ultra Clear Deep Pour: 3:1 mix by volume, very low viscosity and long pot life for thicker clear castings with reduced exotherm.
+Deep Pour: 3:1 mix, very low viscosity, long pot life — thicker clear castings with reduced exotherm and excellent bubble release.

 Is the Deep Pour 3:1 “self-levelling” like the 2:1?

-Yes — both systems level on a prepared, level surface.
-The 2:1 is often used specifically as a self-levelling coating/flood coat; the 3:1 is optimised for deep casting where heat control and clarity are key.
+Yes.
+Both self-level on a prepared, level surface.
+2:1 is favoured for coatings/flood coats; 3:1 is optimised for deep casting where heat control and clarity are key.

 What’s the typical working time?

-Working time depends on mass and temperature, but as a small-batch guide at ~25 °C: a standard 2:1 mix is around an hour; a deep-pour 3:1 mix can be several hours.
+It depends on mass and temperature.
+As a guide at ~25 °C: 2:1 ≈ ~1 hour in small mixes; 3:1 ≈ several hours.
 Always test in your conditions.

 Can I use Deep Pour to seal live edges?

-You can, but we usually recommend a thin seal coat with the 2:1 system because it sets faster in thin films.
-If you use Deep Pour, apply a very thin coat and wait until it’s tacky before the main pour.
+You can, but a thin 2:1 seal coat usually sets faster in thin films.
+If using 3:1, apply a very thin coat and pour the main layer when tacky.

 How do I maximise bond between layers?

-Pour the next layer in the product’s tacky/gel recoat window for a chemical bond.
-If you miss that window, lightly abrade (180–220 grit), clean thoroughly, then pour.
+Pour the next layer in the product’s tacky/gel recoat window for chemical bond.
+If you miss it, lightly abrade (180–220 grit), clean, then pour.

 Troubleshooting